alexdredmon/arcode/README.md

   -h, --help            show this help message and exit --dir DIR             The working directory of the codebase, default to current directory.
   --autowrite AUTOWRITE
                         Whether or not to immediately write the changeset.
 Useful when piping to arcode, e.g. cat feature.txt | arcode
-  --focused FOCUSED     Enable focused mode to limit file context provided based on relevancy using embeddings - accepts an integer
+  --focused FOCUSED     Enable focused mode to limit file context provided based on relevancy using embeddings -
-                        containing number of file chunks to limit context to.
+                        accepts an integer containing number of file chunks to limit context to.
   --model MODEL         LLM provider/model to use with LiteLLM, default to openai/gpt-4o.
   --model_embedding MODEL_EMBEDDING
-                        LLM provider/model to use for embeddings with LiteLLM, default to openai/text-embedding-3-small.
+                        LLM provider/model to use for embeddings with LiteLLM, default to openai/text- embedding-3-small.
   --mode {implement,question}
                         Mode for the tool: "implement" for feature building and "question" for asking questions about the codebase.
   --token_encoding TOKEN_ENCODING
                         Encoding used for counting tokens before issuing a completion request --ignore [IGNORE ...]
                         Additional ignore patterns to use when parsing .gitignore --resources [RESOURCES ...]
-                        List of URLs to fetch and include in the prompt context
+                        List of URLs to fetch and include in the prompt context --token_count_by_file TOKEN_COUNT_BY_FILE
+                        Whether or not to show token count by file (for troubleshooting) --models [MODELS]     List available models.
+Optionally provide a filter string.
 ```

 ## Install